usharma15/computational-physics/README.md

 ### Execution notes

-- These are coursework notebooks containing independent experiments and, in some cases, abbreviated snippet cells.
+- These are notebooks containing independent experiments and, in some cases, abbreviated snippet cells.
 Read a cell before running it; some reuse names or require the preceding full experiment.
 - Several notebooks request parameters with `input()`.
 Large Monte Carlo, molecular-dynamics, eigenvalue, and orbital sweeps can take substantial time.
 - The introductory Python notebook reads `/number.txt` for one file-summing exercise.
 That data file was not included in the Colab notebook collection; provide a whitespace-separated integer file and adjust the path, or skip that cell.
 - The introductory notebook requests Matplotlib's `TkAgg` backend.
 For a headless environment or Colab, select an inline backend or remove that backend selection before running those cells.